atkinssamuel/knowledge-repo/UofT/encrypted-ML/encryted-ML.md

     - What about recall, precision, etc.?
 This could just be predicting 1 on a fraud dataset.
 What is the problem type?
 - Big banks have extensive validation pipelines to make sure that their models are not acting unfairly.
 Explainability is huge.
 How can a model like this ever be implemented in the real world?
     - The feasability of homomorphic encryption is difficult to see
+- Bootstrapping dominates the overall training time and so improvements in the bootstrapping operation is the key to contributing to the field
+- Could compare SGD, mini-batch GD, GD performances in HE